eleduck/English4Developers/Words-Comparisons/wake-up-vs-get-up.md

 In short, wake up and get up have different meanings.

-In some context, the in Chinese Translation, they both have a meaning of “起床，起来”.
+In some context, in Chinese Translation, they both have a meaning of “起床，起来”.

 For examples